Cheapest Health Insurance in New York: Affordable Plans for 2026

 Cheapest Health Insurance Companies in New York

-Ambetter offers New York's cheapest health insurance rates at $718 monthly, $510 less than the state average.
+Ambetter is the cheapest health insurance provider in New York, with rates averaging $718 monthly, $510 less than the state average.
 Plans are available in all New York counties.
 HealthFirst, Univera Healthcare, MVP and MetroPlusHealth also charge below-average premiums across the state.

 Ambetter